s87jackson/rfars/README.md

 </tbody>
 </table>

-The `codebook` tibble provides a searchable codebook for the data, useful if you know what concept you’re looking for but not the variable that describes it. `rfars` also includes pre-loaded codebooks for FARS and GESCRSS (`rfars::fars_codebook` and `rfars::gescrss_codebook`).
+The `codebook` dataframe provides a searchable codebook for the data, useful if you know what concept you’re looking for but not the variable that describes it. `rfars` also includes pre-loaded codebooks for FARS and GESCRSS (`rfars::fars_codebook` and `rfars::gescrss_codebook`).
 See